rikhuijzer/blog/posts/binary-regression-priors.md

 """ |> print
 ```
 \textoutput{genformula} where $a_e$ is the coefficient for the age, $r_e$ is a coefficient for the nationality and $\epsilon_i$ is some random noise for individual $i$.
-An individual passes the course if the grade is 31 or higher.

 We generate data for $n$ individuals via